vordgi/nimpl-getters/README.md

 # Next Impl Getters

-Implementation of server getters for working with data in react server components.
+Implementation of server getters for working with data in React Server Components without switching to SSR.

-Before using the library, read the [notes](#why-is-this-repository-needed)
+Before using the library, read the [Possible Issues](#possible-issues)

 ## Installation